 Our Favorite Demo Music

-When we want to evaluate the sound of an audio system, these are some of the tracks we use, courtesy of TIDAL, which delivers them on multiple platforms (Savant Music, BlueOS, Sonos, KEF Connect and more) in CD quality.
+When we want to evaluate the sound of an audio system, these are some of the tracks we use, courtesy of Qobuz, which delivers them on multiple platforms (BlueOS, KEF Connect, Sonos and more) in CD quality or even higher resolutions.

 We listen for a systems ability to create a believable soundstage (the sound of a performance taking place in between, in front of, and behind a pair of speakers), with wide dynamic range (clear and undistorted playback volume form soft to loud), a palpable sense of scale (does the apparent “size” of the recording match what it would sound like in real life?) and the capacity to reveal details in the music that other systems tend to mask.

-Check out our Modus Music Demo List on TIDAL and get a 60 day free trial of TIDAL's HiFi music streaming service here, courtesy of Modus AV.
+Check out our Modus Music Demo List on Qobuz and get a 60 day free trial of their HiFi music streaming service here, courtesy of Modus AV.

 Here are some of our favorite tracks: